vishnu350/xbooxp/README.md

 4. I think your app is slowing my PC down, where's that damn driver?
 I want it out!
  - Relax, this is a kernel mode driver, it only runs when an app calls it.
 When the app exits, the driver is unloaded from RAM.
 Therefore your PC's ports are closed again.
 And only apps with the io.dll can call the driver, so even while the program is running, there will be no intrusions.
 So whatever is slowing your PC down, it isn't the driver.
  - If you wanna remove the driver, just look for io.sys in your windows\system32\drivers folder and remove it.
-But i wouldn't't bother.

 5. What on earth is BURST BOOT?
  - BURST BOOT is a system designed by Martin Korth that allows you to send a multiboot image REPLACING the old image that you have transfered PREVIOUSLY.
 So you need not RESET(turn off/on) the GBA, thus saving you time and hassle.
 To use this system: